Ageless Living in the City of Roses

 In April of 2012, Portland joined the AARP list of members dedicated to creating a community suitable for all ages.
 An action plan initiated by the Age-Friendly Portland Advisory Council included citywide upgrades, and improvements such as community gardens, outdoor recreation areas near senior housing developments, and accessible public transport.
 The aim of an age-friendly community is not just providing resources within 55+ communities themselves, but having services, and amenities available throughout the surrounding area.

 Highly efficient public transit makes getting around this city a breeze.
 The Tri-Met system that includes bus services, light, and commuter rails provides accessible transportation for everyone.
 With reduced fares for seniors, and equipped to accommodate wheelchairs, or someone with limited mobility, exploring Portland is made easy without needing to get behind the wheel.

-55+, and senior living in this neck of the woods is anything but laid back unless you want it to be.
+55+ and senior living in this neck of the woods is anything but laid back unless you want it to be.
 With over 152 trails that weave through lush scenery, Hikers, and bikers can customize their trek to meet individual fitness goals.
-Downtown areas are especially age friendly with plenty of walkable tax free shopping, outdoor seating areas, and accommodations for mobility devices.
+Downtown areas are specially aged friendly with plenty of walkable tax-free shopping, outdoor seating areas, and accommodations for mobility devices.

-According to the Census Bureau, seniors made up six percent or Oregon’s population in 2015, and urban retirement in Portland is where folks are headed to turn back the clock.
+According to the Census Bureau, seniors made up six percent of Oregon’s population in 2015, and urban retirement in Portland is where folks are headed to turn back the clock.